La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Infinitives

 Infinitives are verbs that are often prefixed with _to_ in English.
-Examples include _I like to run_ with _to run_ being the infinitive.
+Examples include _I like to run_, with _to run_ being the infinitive.

 > **le verba cu troci le ka cadzu**
 > _The child is trying to walk._